My Photography & Travel Guide to the Galapagos Islands (Ecuador)

 Recommended Duration and Best Time to Visit

-There is no “wrong” time to visit the Galapagos: different times of the year have different things to see and do.
-The birds, tortoises, and marine life are always there, waiting for you to take their photos.
+There is no wrong time to visit the Galápagos Islands.
+Wildlife does not disappear with the seasons.
+The birds, tortoises, sea lions, and marine life are always there, going about their lives, waiting patiently for you to raise your camera.

 Its geographical location, right on the equator, makes the temperature variation minimum throughout the year.